-The Adapted CCT Rubric for Student and Educator Support Specialists, the observation instrument for the Professional Learning and Evaluation Program, has been developed to align with Connecticut's Common Core of Teaching (CCT) and to reflect the content of its domains and indicators.
+The Voluntown observation instrument for the Professional Learning and Evaluation Program has been developed to align with Connecticut's Common Core of Teaching (CCT) and to reflect the content of its domains and indicators.
 The CCT has defined for Connecticut's educators key aspects of effective teaching, correlated with student learning and achievement, that have been evidenced in professional literature.

-The Adapted CCT Rubric for Student and Educator Support Specialists, which observers will use in conducting teacher and education specialist observations and reviews of practice, was developed by teams of educators (including teachers, building-level administrators, central office administrators, and professional developers), who reviewed the domains and indicators that comprise the CCT, relevant research on effective instructional practices that improve student learning and achievement, and other models for observation of professional teaching practice (Danielson, 2011; Marshall, 2011; Marzano, et al., 2011).
-The Adapted CCT Rubric for Student and Educator Support Specialists represents a distillation of each of these resources to essential elements, crucial to effective practice, that can be observed and applied in appraisals of teachers. and education specialists
+cCT Rubric for Effective Service Delivery 2014, which observers will use in conducting education specialist observations and reviews of practice, was developed by teams of educators (including teachers, building-level administrators, central office administrators, and professional developers), who reviewed the six domains and 46 indicators that comprise the CCT, relevant research on effective instructional practices that improve student learning and achievement, and other models for observation of professional teaching practice (Danielson, 2011; Marshall, 2011; Marzano, et al., 2011).
+The CCT Rubric for Effective Service Delivery represents a distillation of each of these resources to essential elements, crucial to effective practice, that can be observed and applied in appraisals of education specialists.

-The Adapted CCT Rubric for Student and Educator Support Specialists has also been adapted for use in observation of the professional practice of education specialists.
-This adapted version addresses several principles that are essential components of effective education specialist performance and practice.
-These principles are explicitly embedded in the adapted Adapted CCT Rubric for Student and Educator Support Specialists as observable practices, and specialists and evaluators are required to reflect on these practice during pre- and post-observation conferences and self-evaluations.
-The overarching principles of the Adapted CCT Rubric for Student and Educator Support Specialists are:
+The CCT Rubric for Effective Service Delivery 2014 addresses several principles that are essential components of effective education specialist performance and practice.
+These principles are explicitly embedded in the adapted CCT Rubric for Effective Service Delivery 2014 as observable practices, and specialists and evaluators are required to reflect on these practices during pre- and post-observation conferences and self evaluations.
+The overarching principles of are:

-- Differentiation as a necessity for success and equal opportunities for all students; - Collaboration as essential to producing high levels of learning for all students; - Data collection and analysis as essential to informing effective planning, instruction, and assessment practices that enhance student learning; - Professional learning as integral to improved student outcomes.
+- Diversity as enrichment of educational opportunities for all students; - Differentiation as a necessity for success and equal opportunities for all students; - Purposeful use of technology as access to learning for all students; - Collaboration as essential to producing high levels of learning for all students; - Data collection and analysis as essential to informing effective planning, instruction, and assessment practices that enhance student learning; and - Professional learning as integral to improved student outcomes.

-Key attributes of education specialist performance and practice outlined in the CCT are reflected in the descriptors of the Indicators within the Adapted CCT Rubric for Student and Educator Support Specialists, so that evaluators and specialists may understand how these attributes apply in practice, observations, and evaluation.
-Education specialists lesson plans, interventions, action plans, and associated documentation, pre-observation, post-observation, and specialist self-reflection forms and related conversations, as well as reviews of practice, such as communication with families, collaboration with colleagues, participation in data teams, professional learning presentations by faculty members, participation in mentoring, instructional rounds, PPTs and action research, all provide rich data related to the CCT standards and the effectiveness of education specialists' performance and practice.
+Key attributes of education specialist performance and practice outlined in the CCT are reflected in the descriptors of the Indicators within Voluntown CCT Rubric for Effective Service Delivery 2014, so that evaluators and specialists may understand how these attributes apply in practice, observations, and evaluation.
+Education specialists' lesson plans, interventions, action plans, and associated documentation, pre-observation, post-observation, and specialist self-reflection forms and related conversations, as well as reviews of practice, such as communication with families, collaboration with colleagues, participation in data teams, professional learning presentations by faculty members, participation in mentoring, instructional rounds, PPTs and action research, all provide rich data related to the CCT standards and the effectiveness of education specialists' performance and practice.

-In employing the CCT as its foundation, the Adapted CCT Rubric for Student and Educator Support Specialists maintains consistency with the CCT Rubric for Effective Teaching that is employed in teacher evaluation.
-Both versions of the Rubric rely on rich professional discussion about and reflection on professional practice to advance educator effectiveness and student learning.
-Therefore, consistency among professional language and concepts regarding instructional practices makes it possible for all educators to acquire common understandings and language about teaching and learning, with the intent of enriching collaboration, communication, and community to pave the way for school improvement and success for all students.
+In employing the CCT as its foundation, the Voluntown CCT Rubric for Effective Service Delivery 2014 maintains consistency with Connecticut's TEAM program of mentorship and professional development of new teachers.
+TEAM's Performance Profiles, which also describe attributes of effective teaching practice along a continuum for each of its professional growth modules, apply the CCT indicators as the focus for new teacher reflection on their practice and development of differentiated professional growth plans.
+The Rubric and TEAM both rely on rich professional discussion about and reflection on professional practice to advance teacher effectiveness and student learning.
+Therefore, consistency between these two programs makes it possible for all educators to acquire common understandings and language about teaching and learning, with the intent of enriching collaboration, communication, and community to pave the way for school improvement and success for all students.